Mateuszpietrusinski/algorithms-1/readme.md

 10. Be prepared to adjust the code or explanations based on follow-up requests, such as adding features, simplifying logic, or improving clarity.

 Your task: Write Pascal code based on the requirements I will share in the next prompt, following these guidelines.

+Comments and output for the user write in Polish, keep the code in English.
 ```

 ### Python